 • Assisted

-If you find these overused action words on your resume, try switching them out with something from the lists of action verbs above.
+If you find these overused words on your resume, try switching them out with something from the list of 195 action verbs above.

 2) Be as specific as possible